elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

   * Configuration and customization.
 Releases give developers fine grained control over system configuration and the VM flags used to start the system.

   * Self-contained.
 A release does not require the source code to be included in your production artifacts.
 All of the code is precompiled and packaged.
-Releases do not even require Erlang or Elixir in your servers, as they include the Erlang VM and its runtime by default.
+Releases do not even require Erlang or Elixir on your servers, as they include the Erlang VM and its runtime by default.
 Furthermore, both Erlang and Elixir standard libraries are stripped to bring only the parts you are actually using.

   * Multiple releases.
 You can assemble different releases with different configuration per application or even with different applications altogether.